dgaydukov/cert-ocpjp11/files/ocpjp11.md

 #### JDBC and SQL
 ###### Connection
-Mysql driver is not part of sdk so you have to manually add it to `pom.xml`
+Mysql driver is not part of SDK so you have to manually add it to `pom.xml`
 ```
 <dependency>
   <groupId>mysql</groupId>